bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/using-custom-fonts-and-icons.md

 <!-- theme: {{callout_type}} -->

 ### CDN Handlebars
-> The CDN custom Handlebars helper assumes WebDAV's default /content/ folder, so there is no need to specify that folder.
+> The CDN custom Handlebars helper assumes WebDAV's default `/content/` folder, so there is no need to specify that folder.
 > Fonts staged via WebDAV, as in the above example, will not show up in the local version of your theme.

 </div>
 </div>
 </div>

-Any location where the font is not overridden in the CSS, it falls back on the font in `config.json`.
+Locations where the font is not overridden in CSS will fall back on the font in `config.json`.
 Make sure to update the font there to prevent fallbacks.

 <a id="markdown-sass-stylesheet-support-for-theme-fonts" name="sass-stylesheet-support-for-theme-fonts"></a>

 ## Sass stylesheet support for theme fonts

-To support Store Design, your theme's Sass stylesheet must call [Stencil's custom Sass functions](/stencil-docs/storefront-customization/custom-sass-functions) to transform fonts specified in the theme's `config.json` file.
+To support Page Builder, your theme's Sass stylesheet must call [Stencil's custom Sass functions](/stencil-docs/storefront-customization/custom-sass-functions) to transform fonts specified in the theme's `config.json` file.
 You must call these functions on each `config.json` font key whose value you want to make available to Sass variables.

 The default Stencil theme includes these function calls in the following stylesheet